Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 It is illegal to feed your chickens any food from your kitchen.
 This is to prevent serious animal diseases.
 Stick to proper commercial feed and approved treats that have not been in your kitchen.

-We’ve got two different questions here, so let’s answer both.
+We have got two different questions here, so let us answer both.

-This is a different question.
-Letting them “out” into your secure garden is fine.
-Letting them “roam free” (out of your garden, down the street, or onto your neighbour’s property) is not okay.
+Letting them “out” into your secure garden is fine when restrictions allow.
+Letting them “roam free” (out of your garden, down the street, or onto your neighbour’s property) is never okay.

-• It’s a Nuisance: Your neighbours will not be happy when your hens dig up their prize-winning flowers, dust-bathe in their borders, or poo on their patio.
-This is a fast-track to a complaint to the council.
+• It is a Nuisance: Your neighbours will not be happy when your hens dig up their prize-winning flowers, dust-bathe in their borders, or poo on their patio.
+This is a fast-track to a complaint to the council

-• It’s Dangerous (Predators): Foxes are the #1 predator, and they hunt in broad daylight, even in cities.
-Letting your hens roam is an open invitation.
+• It is Dangerous (Predators): Foxes are the #1 predator, and they hunt in broad daylight, even in cities.
+Letting your hens roam is an open invitation

-• It’s Dangerous (Poisons): You have no idea what your neighbours are using in their garden.
-Slug pellets, rat poison, and certain fertilisers are all deadly to chickens.
+• It is Dangerous (Poisons): You have no idea what your neighbours are using in their garden.
+Slug pellets, rat poison, and certain fertilisers are all deadly to chickens

-• It’s Your Responsibility: By law (Animal Welfare Act and nuisance laws), you are responsible for keeping your animals on your own property and safe from harm.
+• It is Your Responsibility: By law (Animal Welfare Act and nuisance laws), you are responsible for keeping your animals on your own property and safe from harm

 What Does “Safe Ranging” Look Like?